citizennet/purescript-halogen-select/docs/tutorials/dropdown.md

 - An element that contains those items
 - A focusable element that can be used to toggle visibility and capture keystrokes

-Accordingly, you'll need to use three helper functions, each exported by the `Select.Utils.Setters` module:
+Accordingly, you'll need to use three helper functions, each exported by the `Select.Setters` module:

 - `setItemProps`
 - `setContainerProps`